 Refer to the SLO Cloud to evaluate the results from your program level outcomes and to develop actions reflected in your program review action plan (i.e. Question 10).
-Rubric Item: Program Learning Outcomes
+Rubric Item: Program Learning Outcomes b.
+Please describe any program/course and/or instructional improvements you plan to make as a result of the PLO assessment(s).

-- a.
-Please summarize Program Level Outcomes (PLO) assessment results.
-Include a discussion of whether or not the program met its target for each PLO. - b.
-Please describe any program/course and/or instructional improvements you plan to make as a result of the PLO assessment(s). - c.
+c.
 What objective(s) or action step(s) will you add to Question 10 as a result of the PLO assessment(s)?
 If none, please explain.